Ergodic robust maximization of asymptotic growth with stochastic factor processes: Setup

-The set $E$ will serve as the state space for the $d$-dimensional asset process $X$, while the set $D$ serves as the state space for a $m$-dimensional factor process $Y$.
+The set $E$ serves as the state space for a $d$-dimensional asset price process $X$, while $D$ serves as the state space for an $m$-dimensional non-traded factor process $Y$.
 Consequently the joint $(d+m)$-dimensional process $Z =(X,Y)$ has state space $F$.
-We take as input a matrix valued function $c_X:F \to \mathbb{S}^d_{++}$ and a positive function $p:F \to (0,\infty)$, which will serve as the instantaneous covariance matrix for $X$ (which also depends on $Y$), and the joint invariant density of $X$ and $Y$.
-We impose the following regularity assumptions on the inputs.
+We realize $Z$ as the coordinate process on the canonical space $(\Omega,\Fcal,\mathbb F)$, where $\Omega$ is the space of all $F$-valued continuous trajectories with the topology of locally uniform convergence, $\Fcal$ is the Borel $\sigma$-algebra, and $\mathbb{F} = (\F_t)_{t \geq 0}$ is the right-continuous filtration generated by $Z$.
+Since $X$ serves as the asset price process it will be a continuous semimartingale under all laws on $\Omega$ considered below.
+The factor process $Y$, however, will not necessarily be a semimartingale.

+Trading strategies are modeled by $d$-dimensional predictable processes $\theta$.
+The investor's wealth process, assuming unit initial capital, is

+where $\Ecal(\cdot)$ denotes the Dol\'eans-Dade exponential.
+This is well-defined up to nullsets under any law $\P$ such that $X$ is a semimartingale and $\theta$ is $X$-integrable.
+Notice that the nullsets will depend on $\P$, that it is by no means clear that $\Pi$ is dominated, and that we are only considering strategies $\theta$ which are integrable with respect to $X$ for \emph{every} $\P$.
+The goal is to maximize the investor's asymptotic growth rate, which is defined as follows.